Tanish-S-K/RenderForge/README.md

 # RenderForge
-An Distributed Cloud Software to connect excess resources to render tasks that need it.
+An Distributed Cloud Software to connect hardware providing clients and hardware using clients for render purpose(for now).